The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Discussion

 \subsection{Future Work}

-As mentioned above, the generality of the combs framework ensures that the methodology considered in this work can be applied in a wide variety of contexts (keeping in mind the limitations outlined above).
-We conclude by outlining a couple of avenues for future work.
+As mentioned above, the generality of the combs framework ensures that the methodology introduced in this work can be applied in a wide variety of contexts.
+We conclude by outlining an example avenue for future investigation.
 One feature of many SDP solvers that was not utilised in this work, regards the possibility to return an optimal solution instance (and its dual) along with the optimal value (e.g. the min-entropy) for the problem at hand.
-Depending on the exact formulation used for the min-entropy (recall \Cref{eq:comb_min_entropy_min,eq:comb_min_entropy_min_unnormed,eq:comb_min_entropy_max}) either the primal solution or its dual will be a matrix representing a strategy for interacting with the system in question.
-It would be interesting to analyse these matrices in order to infer what the corresponding strategy would be.
-For example, in \Cref{subsec:caus_inf_example}, the min-entropy quantified the best strategy for inferring the causal structure in a single round of interaction.
-The solution that gives the optimal value could in principle be deconstructed into components acting at each node of the quantum causal model.
-This may help identify a type of quantum instrument or sequence of instruments that are optimal for causal inference in general (rather than just for the specific example).
+Since either the primal or dual solution (depending on the implementation) will be a matrix representing a strategy for interacting with the system in question, it would be interesting to analyse these matrices in order to infer what the corresponding strategy would be.
+For example, the optimal solutions of the SDP for the varying values of $\theta$ in the measurement calibration example (\Cref{subsec:meas_calibration}) could help identify a type of quantum instrument or series of instruments that are optimal for this type of parameter estimation in general.

-A second interesting type of analysis that could be performed relates to the effect of noise on the min-entropy.
-The examples considered in \Cref{sec:grey_box_qcomb} all included the preparation of a graph state $\rho_{G}$ and the operators $\sigma_{\MBQC}$ which were specifically tailored to the graph $G$.
-In realistic situations, these preparations and the implementations of the corrections $U_{\text{corr}(\boldsymbol{c})}$ could be afflicted by noise.
-Using the methodology here, one could, for example, investigate the effect that different noise models could have on the guessing probability for determining e.g. the correct measurement planes for the MBQC device.
-Since adding noise to $\rho_{G}$ would not change the dimension of the comb to which it is constituent, there is no added computational overhead and so the noise analysis could be conducted for any case in which the noiseless case can be calculated.